indukantdeo/indukantdeo/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/indukantdeo](https://github.com/indukantdeo)

 - 💬 Ask me about **anything related to scientific machine learning.
-I love talking about the subject I will be really happy to help you out.**
+I love talking about the subject, and I will be really happy to help you out.**

 - 📫 How to reach me **email me or connect on LinkedIn.**